Looking for fun things to do in Toowoomba today?

 Maker’s Market

-Facebook: Maker’s Market
+Website: Maker’s Market

 Parks and walks to do in Toowoomba with kids

 Toowoomba is a city full of magnificent parks…each one offering something different.
-It’s a historical treasure trove as well, so there are plenty of interesting walks around the parks and through the city centre that give a glimpse of by-gone times.
+It’s a historical treasure trove as well, so there are plenty of interesting walks around the parks and through the city centre that give a glimpse of bygone times.

 Laurel Bank Park